Configuring FCU

 In this mode, you use your own entropy file as a resource:

-2. Under path used for device_keys_location provide entropy.bin file.
+. - Under path used for

-• It is good practice to use a True Random Number Generator (TRNG) to generate such entropy.
+shall be binary file with 48 bytes.- It is good practice to use a True Random Number Generator (TRNG) to generate such entropy.

 Using FCU to generate entropy

-To get FCU to generate entropy and pass it to the device in the injection process, in the fcu.yml file, set entropy-generation-mode to by_tool.
 This scenario is used when the device does not have enough entropy and you do not have a TRNG.
 FCU generates 48 random bytes.

 Secure device access